yaq-cc/graffiti/README.md

-# Graffiti: No Code updates for Webhook Fulfillment responses in realtime.
+# Graffiti: No Code updates for Webhook Fulfillment (in realtime).

 Graffiti for Dialogflow CX decouples Webhook Response messages from the fulfillment server.
 By decoupling the server's running code from response message templates we can empower the line of business to quickly update response messages from a browser instead of depending on tickets with internal IT or external partners who'd need (at least) a couple days just to process the request.